Austrian Airlines: Early years

-On 3 May 1923, Walter Barda-Bardenau received approval by the Austrian government for establishing an airline.
+On 3 May 1923, Walter Barda-Bardenau received approval from the Austrian government to establish an airline.
 He participated in the newly formed Austrian Airlines (German: Österreichische Luftverkehrs AG) with one percent, with the remaining shares going to the Austrian railway transportation company (50%) and the Junkers-Werke (49%).

 The company's initial fleet consisted of Junkers F 13s.
 On 14 May 1923, the first flight performed by the fledging airline was conducted between Vienna and Munich, piloted by Hans Baur.
-The landing took place in Vienna Jedlesee; there occurred a conversion to float and the connecting flight to Budapest.
-The company was operated by Junkers Trans European Union.
+The landing occurred in Jedlesee, followed by a conversion to a float and a subsequent flight to Budapest.
+Junkers Trans European Union was the company operating the flight.
 Its destinations included Munich, Budapest, Nuremberg, Graz, Klagenfurt, and St. Wolfgang.
-Some targets in Austria were served with seaplanes.
-The union was dissolved in September 1926.
+Seaplanes served targets in Austria.
+September 1926 saw the dissolution of the union.

 From 1927, the company procured new aircraft with support from the government.
 During the same year, it formed an operating partnership agreement with Deutsche Luft Hansa.
-Line connections were planned and operated jointly by the two companies, while a route network to Berlin, Budapest, and Milan Vienna was created.
+The two companies jointly planned and operated line connections and created a route network to Berlin, Budapest, and Milan.
 In 1932, Luft Hansa Junkers held a 49% interest in the company.
-After recovering from the global economic fallout from the Great Depression, the firm's fleet was expanded via the addition of several Junkers Ju 52/3 m.
-The rapid growth of the firm throughout the 1930s led to it becoming the fourth-largest airline in Europe at one point.
+Following its recovery from the Great Depression, the firm expanded its fleet by adding several Junkers Ju 52/3 m.
+The firm's rapid growth throughout the 1930s led to it becoming the fourth-largest airline in Europe at one point.